sirrice/sirrice.github.io/researchmodel.md

 * Following the crowd means that `P(assumption) = 1`.
 If this is the case, one hopes that P(evidence | you) >> P(evidence | other researchers)

 **Good PhD programs and Advisors nurture ideas and vision.**

+What are your thoughts?
+Is there a better model?